Mummies

 Burial 85 belonged to a young woman (16-20 years).
 She was discovered intact, still fully covered by a double layer of matting.
 Careful removal of the upper layer of matting and linen pads around the head resulted in the preservation of her entire head of hair, revealing a shoulder-length style of natural waves extending c.22cm from the crown of the head with a left side parting and asymmetrical fringe made up of S-shaped curls bordering the forehead.
 In addition to the excellent preservation of the cranial hair, the right eyebrow also survived.

-Mummy S. 293 (Museo Egizio, Torino) (Gebelein as a possible provenance)
+Mummy S. 293 (Museo Egizio, Torino) (Provenance: unknown)

-Mummy S. 293 was a male (20-30 years old) from roughly 3650-3500 BC.
-The results of the analysis of the ‘balm’ impregnating the textiles revealed a complex mixture.
-The recipe consists of a plant oil ‘base’ constituting the bulk of the ‘balm’, with far lesser amounts of a conifer resin, an aromatic plant extract/‘balsam’ and a plant gum/sugar.
-The textiles from the torso were woven of yarn first twisted in the ‘Z’ direction (i.e. to the right), and then doubled, or plied in the opposite, or ‘S’ direction (Z2S).
+Mummy S. 293 was a male (20-30 years old) dated to roughly 3650-3500 BC.
+The results of the analysis of 'embalming agents' employed in the funerary treatment of the body revealed a complex mixture.
+The recipe consists of a plant oil, with far lesser amounts of a heated conifer resin, an aromatic plant extract/‘balsam’ and a plant gum/sugar.
 Most notable is the clear presence of a conifer resin in the textile sample from the wrist, in contrast to its presence only as a trace constituent in the textile sample from the torso.
-This may reflect the use of layers of linen impregnated with a ‘resinous’ substance wrapped around the jaw and hands in particular at HK43 in Hierakonpolis.
+This may be related to the use of thick pads of resin-soaked linen placed around the jaws and hands at HK43 in Hierakonpolis.

 References: